lefessan/autofonce/sphinx/project.rst

 * :code:`project.source_anchors`: a list of files. :code:`autofonce`
   uses this list to try to detect the source directory of the project (i.e. the project root or topdir), from where it is run.
-The source directory is the first directory found that contains the file while moving to upper directories.
+The source directory is the first directory found that contains an existing file at the specified path while moving to upper directories.
 If no directory is found for the first anchor, the second anchor is used, and so on.
 Finally, either a :code:`"!"` anchor is used and triggers a failure, or the current directory is used. :code:`autofonce` creates a variable :code:`AUTOFONCE_SOURCE_DIR` before the test environment with the value found for this directory.

 * :code:`project.build_anchors`: a list of files. :code:`autofonce`
   must always be run from within the build directory or a